laithsakka/Grafter/README.md

 # Treefuser2
 TreeFuser is a tool that perform traversals fusion for recursive tree traversals written in subset of the c++ language, for more information about the tool check the paper(https://dl.acm.org/citation.cfm?id=3133900).

-TreeFuser2 is an ongoing extention for TreeFuser that is aiming to mainly add the following support:
+TreeFuser2 is an ongoing extension for TreeFuser that is aiming to mainly add the following support:
 1. Node Creation.
 2. Node Deletion.
 3. Aliasing Statements.
-4. Support Hentrogenous Types through Inheritance and Virtual functions.
+4. Support Heterogonous Types through Inheritance and Virtual functions.
 5. Support mutual recursion.
-6. Change the access representation to an automatas using OpenFST and depndence checks to intersections.
+6. Change the access representation to an automates using OpenFST and dependence checks to intersections.

 # INSTALLATION